RSo6/-BytPax-Project/README.md

 6. User interface techonology: 📱
    - .NET MAUI

-Thank you for attention..... ☺️
+Thank you for attention... ☺️